International Energy Agency: Restricting access to data

 In 2021, the IEA was publicly criticized by more than 30 international academics and researchers at Our World in Data for publishing its detailed, global energy data behind paywalls, "[making] it unusable in the public discourse and [preventing] many researchers from accessing it".
-The authors of the Our World in Data open letter suggested that "countries that fund the IEA drop the requirement to place data behind paywalls and increase their funding".
+The authors of the Our World in Data suggested in an open letter that "countries that fund the IEA drop the requirement to place data behind paywalls and increase their funding".

 In January 2022, the IEA announced plans to make all its data and analyses freely available and open-access, a move endorsed by its executive director and governing board.
 This initiative was awaiting final endorsement from IEA member countries to become effective.

 In October 2023, the IEA made the World Energy Outlook 2023 dataset available for non-commercial use under a Creative Commons license.
 This dataset encompasses global aggregated data for various scenarios, alongside detailed regional and country-specific data up to 2050.